pcw8531/Hidden-cost-exploration-risk/README.md

 ├── simulation/
 │   ├── fig3_sim.py                    # imitation sweep at two exploration levels, BA(100, 10)
 │   ├── fig4_sim.py                    # four topologies, ternary panels, Supplementary Table S3
+│   ├── fig4_grid_sim.py               # four topologies on the nine by five grid, resumable
 │   └── fig5_sim.py                    # bifurcation observation points
 └── data/                              # .npz output, one file per analysis
 ```

-Script names follow the submitted figure numbers.
+Script and data file names follow the submitted figure numbers.
 The revision adds a schematic as Figure 1, so submitted Figures 3, 4 and 5 are Figures 4, 5 and 6 in the published version.

 ## Data